ByteRookie/AGS_Service/README.md

    - `static_name` – friendly name for the generated media player (none).
    - `disable_Tv_Source` – skip audio switching when a TV is active (`False`).
 5. **Review the summary** – confirm the rooms, devices, sources and options.
 This page displays a formatted summary of every setting and lets you return to previous steps before saving.
 Manual YAML configuration continues to work for advanced setups using the structure below.
+When both UI and YAML are used, rooms and sources from each are combined and any conflicting options take the value from the UI entry.

 Complete YAML example: